 Starting price: Rs 5.76 lakh

-Though the Renault Kiger received a facelift in 2025 with updated styling elements and more features, it remains among the cheapest SUVs on sale in India.
-The Kiger comes with a 72hp 1.0-litre petrol engine with manual and AMT options, and a 100hp 1.0-litre turbo-petrol with manual and CVT options.
-A dealer-level CNG kit is also offered for the Kiger, and costs Rs 79,500 more than the naturally aspirated petrol version it’s based on.
+The Renault Kiger, which received a facelift in 2025 with updated styling elements and more features, ranks among the top 5 cheapest SUVs currently available in India.
+The Kiger comes with a 72hp 1.0-litre petrol engine with manual and AMT options and a 100hp 1.0-litre turbo-petrol with manual and CVT options.
+A dealer-level CNG kit is also offered for the Kiger, costing an additional Rs 79,500 over the naturally aspirated petrol version.

 Starting price: Rs 5.62 lakh